wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 19 Moreover, they vomited fire and smoke and brimstone incessantly, and with the movements of the armies the dust of the earth arose and overshadowed the field of slaughter.

-20 And the heavy balls of iron whistled about-them in abundance.
+20 And the heavy balls of iron whistled about them in abundance.

 21 However, the skill of Jacob, and his brave captains, became manifest, and they drove the host of Britain before them,